mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 for future tunneling and proxying solutions, it is expected that this relationship will change.
 At least one of the endpoints will be aware of the proxy, explicitly connect to it, and coordinate with it.
-This makes the proxy and tunneling non-transparent to the atleast to the client.
-This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forward or more advance performance-optimizing services), and to do so using a secure communication channel between themselves and the proxy. {{I-D.kuehlewind-quic-substrate}} describes some of the use cases for using QUIC for proxying and tunneling.
+This makes the proxy and tunneling non-transparent to at least most often the client.
+This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forwarding or more advance performance-optimizing services), and to do so using a secure communication channel between theirself and the proxy. {{I-D.kuehlewind-quic-substrate}} describes some of the use cases for using QUIC for proxying and tunneling.